mkhstar/suneditor-react/README.md

 ## Editor Language Object

 You can translate the object below to any other language and pass it to the lang prop to set your locale language if it is not part of the strings of array above.
-Note: You will be aided by your editors intellisense
+Note: You will be aided by your editor's intellisense.
+**Note** If you are using an object like below, you need to make sure that you memoize it so that it doesn't run setOptions every time the editor re-renders.
+You can do this using `useRef` or `useMemo`

 ```javascript